Opiate Withdrawal and Detox

 Trying to quit painkillers “cold turkey” is difficult and dangerous to do on your own.
 It is highly recommended to seek the help of medical detox professionals in order to overcome opioids safely and effectively.

 Medical detox programs are structured, safe environments designed to help guide patients through the withdrawal process.
 Doctors help patients overcome their symptoms by slowly easing them off an addictive drug until they are no longer physically dependent on it.
-In some cases, doctors may prescribe medications to reduce the severity of certain symptoms and curb cravings.
+In many cases, doctors may prescribe medications to reduce the severity of certain symptoms and curb cravings.

 After a person finishes a detox program, their medical team may advise them to seek further treatment at an inpatient rehab center.
 This is a crucial step toward ensuring long-term sobriety and avoiding a relapse.
 Many detox programs are located inside inpatient rehab centers so that patients can make a smooth transition into further addiction treatment.